News and Updates

 - April 2021: The meeting program is now available.
 Thanks to the many excellent submissions, the meeting will feature presentations on every aspect of computational toxicology.
 Take a look and register now!

 - February 2021: Registration is now available.
 The deadline to register is May 8, 2021.

-The Conference Planning Committee has postponed the meeting to June 7-10, 2021.
-We hope you will join us next year!
-You can expect a new abstract submission and registration process later in 2020.
+- Fall 2020: The meeting will be held to June 7-10, 2021 in a dynamic virtual format.
+We hope you will join us!
 Please sign up to receive e-mail updates so you can stay up to date on all the details.